Timtech4u/simpleisbetterthancomplex.com/_posts/article/2016-10-03-effort-estimation.markdown

 If it is a project with a real fixed scope, the client deeply understands what he wants to be done, ideally you already have some proof of concepts and prototypes -- what you want to do is to add a buffer time to the schedule.

 How much is enough depends.
-Depends on how big, what's the complexity of the project, your experience (or the developer's experience), how familiar you are with the domain.
+Depends on how big, what's the complexity of the project, your experience, how familiar you are with the domain.

 > Ask developers about the time they will take to implement the features (T).
 Multiply it by 2.5.
 If it is a very complex algorithmic type project multiply it by 3.0.<br><br>